bikeshaving/crank/docs/WIP.md

 ```

 ### Portal
 Sometimes you may want to render into multiple DOM nodes from the same component tree.
 You can do this with the `Portal` tag, passing in a DOM node via the `root` prop.
 The `Portal`’s children will be rendered into the root by passing a prop.
 This is useful when writing modals or working with pages where you need to render into multiple entry-points. `renderer.render` actually wraps its first argument in an implicit `Portal` element if the value is not a `Portal` element already.
-Events dispatched from a Portal’s children via `this.dispatchEvent` will still bubble into parent components.
+Events dispatched from a Portal’s children via `this.dispatchEvent` will still bubble into parent components contexts.

 ```jsx
 /* @jsx createElement */